robjuz/helm-charts/charts/kimai2/README.md

 This major release renames several values in this chart and adds missing features.
 It's based on the [bitnami wordpress chart](https://github.com/bitnami/charts/tree/main/bitnami/wordpress)

-Additionally the default MariaDB version was updated to 10.11.

 ### To 2.0.0

 This major release bumps default MariaDB version to 10.6.
 Follow the [official instructions](https://mariadb.com/kb/en/upgrading-from-mariadb-105-to-mariadb-106/) from upgrading between 10.5 and 10.6.